 Check out his full piece here to try the Paint Drop Method for yourself.

-A quick note about my story
+A quick note about my story: a lesson in what ifs

-After a decade of travel and food, in 2017, a routine medical procedure left me disabled with a chronic spinal CSF leak.
-Sadly, that meant my ‘alternative career’ came to a quick end.
-But the benefit of my business model paid off: I was able to shift focus and write more about chronic illness here on the site and on social media, and have been able to help raise awareness for my condition via freelance pieces in the process.
+As I noted above, though, the benefit of my business model paid off: I was able to shift focus and write more about chronic illness here on the site and on social media, and have been able to help raise awareness for my condition via freelance pieces in the process.
 The celiac cards and maps continue, and I also started a Patreon monthly membership where readers can support me since I cannot work like I used to because of the ongoing spinal CSF leak.

 I mention all of this because one of the main fears in quitting a traditional, lock-step career like being a lawyer is that if life changes drastically there is nothing to fall back on.
 While my journey has never been conventional, the systems, communities, and projects I built prior to becoming disabled still support me today.
 That can be the case for anyone.

-Becoming disabled to this extent also was a lesson in choices.
 How would I have felt about my life had I not taken the leap to travel?
 I learned a big part of my condition presently is a genetic component I’d never heard of.
 Had I stayed working as a lawyer all that time and then gotten this sick, I’d have never lived the life I dreamed of.
 Losing my mobility and much of my identity was hard enough, but the grief would have likely been even worse had I never taken the risks I did.

 I am not saying that you ought to simply quit and never look back.
 I followed the processes I mention on this page before I was ready to leave.
 However, I share my story because it is a lesson in what ifs.
 I got to travel and eat my way around the world for a decade, building a business I loved in the process.
 I don’t regret that one bit, but I know I’d have regretted it if I stayed in the legal field and then gotten sick.